YouTube Shorts: History

-YouTube's intent in the creation of YouTube Shorts in 2019 was to compete with TikTok, an online video platform for short clips.
+YouTube's main intent in the creation of YouTube Shorts in 2019 was to compete with TikTok, an online video platform for short clips.
 The company started by experimenting with vertical videos up to a length of 30 seconds in their own section within the YouTube homepage.
 This early beta was released only to a small number of people.

 Shortly after TikTok was banned in India on June 29, 2020, the YouTube Shorts beta was made available in India on September 15, 2020.
-In March 2021, the beta was released in the U.S. and was later globally released on July 13, 2021.
+In March 2021, the beta was released in the US and was later globally released on July 13, 2021.

 In August 2022, YouTube announced plans to make the Shorts feature available on its smart TV app.
 YouTube also began highlighting Shorts separately in its year-end summaries, indicating the feature's growing prominence.

-At the annual Made on YouTube event in New York on September 21, 2023, Google announced YouTube Create, a video editing app designed for YouTube creators, in order to facilitate the growth of Shorts.
-At launch, the app is only available on Android with an iOS version planned later in 2025.
+At the annual Made on YouTube event in New York on September 21, 2023, Google announced YouTube Create, a video editing app designed for YouTube creators, to facilitate the growth of Shorts.
+At launch, the app is available on Android and an iOS version released in December 2025.

-In November 2024, YouTube announced that Shorts would be able to be up to 3 minutes, and from then on all vertical videos 3 minutes of length or shorter would be turned into Shorts.
+In September 2024, YouTube announced that Shorts would be able to be up to 3 minutes, and from then on all vertical videos 3 minutes of length or shorter would be turned into Shorts.

-In March 2025, TikTok users have created a trend planning to "colonize" YouTube Shorts on March 25, due to a phenomenon known as "meme drought".
+In March 2025, TikTok users tried to create a trend planning to "colonize" YouTube Shorts on March 25, due to a phenomenon known as "meme drought".

 In 2025, YouTube began applying AI filters, without user permission, on videos uploaded to YouTube Shorts.

+In October 2025, YouTube App introduced an option to set a daily limit for amount of time user views YouTube Shorts feed, ranging from 15 minutes to 2 hours.
+This option is limited only to YouTube mobile app and not available on the web site.

+In April 2026, YouTube expanded the Shorts feed limit feature to allow setting a 0 minute limit.
+This option prevents users from viewing any content in the Shorts section, but does not hide it completely.

+In June 2026, YouTube made a change to the Shorts feed by removing the dislike button and replacing the thumbs-up icon like button to a heart icon to match it like TikTok and Instagram Reels.
+This change was to make users instead choose either "Not interested" or "Don't recommend to this channel" to tune their feed and serve up content.

+In July 2026, YouTube added a Save button for Shorts.
+Tapping the button once adds a Short to the default "Saved Shorts" playlist.
+Tapping it again allows users to add the Short to other playlists they own or collaborate on, or to remove it from any of those playlists.
+Like the "Liked Videos" playlist, the "Saved Shorts" playlist is linked to the user's account.